 Culture Days is a national celebration of arts and culture, taking place annually at the end of each September—we highlight thousands of free, participatory arts and culture events in hundreds of communities across Canada.
 As the COVID-19 situation continues to develop, we have extended the celebrations to a 4-week run of Culture Days that also includes online activities.

 Visitors to Culture Days events can expect to get hands-on and behind-the-scenes as they discover the world of artists, creatives, and storytellers, both in-person and through online programs.
 Read more about Culture Days and the other work we do as an organization year-round here.

 Everyone can play a role in the Culture Days weekend.
 Event organizers hail from the full spectrum of cultural creators—from grassroots community volunteers and independent artists, to major arts, culture, and heritage institutions—and there’s always room for more!

 Meet some of our organizers here.

 Why should you participate?

 Culture Days is the largest collective public participation campaign undertaken by the arts and cultural community in Canada.
-Every year, thousands of events are connected under the celebratory banner of Culture Days—communities large and small are united from coast-to-coast-to-coast to raise awareness, engagement, and participation in arts and culture.
+Every year, thousands of events are connected under the celebratory banner of Culture Days—communities large and small are united from coast-to-coast-to-coast to raise awareness, engagement, and participation.
 Over the weekend, we are all connected and empowered by arts and culture!